 Your child’s first dental visit should be around the age of 3.
 If you have any fears of going to the dentist, it is very important that you do not share these fears with your children before their first visit.
 Be sure not to use words like “needle”, “shot”, “hurt” or “drill”, as these may trigger fears in your children.
 Please be positive and excited about your child’s first dental visit and they will have a much better first dental experience.
 Be sure to show your child the video on our website that gives them a tour of the KIDSZONE.

-A gentle but thorough examination of the teeth, bite, gums, and oral tissues to monitor growth and development and check for any problem areas
+- A gentle but thorough examination of the teeth, bite, gums, and oral tissues to monitor growth and development and check for any problem areas

-A gentle cleaning
+- A gentle cleaning

-Oral Hygiene instructions
+- Oral Hygiene instructions

-Flouride treatment if necessary
+- Flouride treatment if necessary

-Home Flouride needs assessment
+- Home Flouride needs assessment

 Most importantly, when your child leaves our office, he or she will have trust and confidence about coming to the dentist.
 Our goal for the first visit is for your child to have fun!

 There are many things you can do to help to ensure that your child’s teeth and gums start and remain healthy.
 From proper oral hygiene habits, (it’s never too early) to eating healthy foods, you can play an important part in laying the groundwork for your child’s oral health and overall appearance later in life.
 Brushing and flossing are the best-known methods for eliminating or reducing plaque, and tooth decay.
 Flouride in toothpaste and rinses, as well as in the water we drink , is a substance, which like salvia “Re-mineralizes” (keeps healthy and solidifies) the surfaces of our teeth.
 From birth until the age of 2, use a small wetted gauze or washcloth to clean your child’s teeth.
 After the age of 2, begin brushing them with a small, soft-bristled toothbrush and a pea-sized dab of flouride toothpaste.
 Encourage your child to spit out-not swallow- excess toothpaste after brushing.
 By the age of 4 or 5, your child should be able to begin brushing his or her teeth alone.
 Children under the age of 6 should use only a pea-sized dab of toothpaste on their brush and should spit out as much as possible.
 The reason for this is that children are most sensitive to higher levels of flouride.